MSIA/2020-msia423-atlas/README.md

 Northwestern University MS in Analytics Course Project: Analytics Value Chain

 ## Setting Up
-### Getting the data into S3 and populating the RDS instance or a local SQLite database with the data.
 1) Navigate to the root of the repository.
 ```bash
 vi config.py